Skip to content

 SDK read methods share a few behavior patterns across client.thing, client.shape, and repository list calls.
 Use the generated WarmHubClient API reference for exact signatures.

-The match option accepts a glob pattern that filters against full wrefs such as Location/cave.
+• client.thing and repository list calls — the glob filters against full wrefs such as Location/cave.

 • * matches a single path segment.